wlerin/feralfilehosting/Feral Wiki/0 Templates/common links.md

 Now we enter the SSH command to connect to the slot, where `username` is your Feral username and `server` is the name of the server you wish to SSH into:

-**Important note:** Folder names with spaces will require that your wrap them in quotes, for example `"folder name"`.
+**Important note:** Folder names with spaces will require that your wrap them in quotes, for example `folder name`.

 ~~~
 peterpan@aphrodite.feralhosting.com
 ~~~

 ~~~
 ![](https://raw.github.com/feralhosting/feralfilehosting/master/Feral%20Wiki/0%20Generic/install_mysql.png)